sofia-fischer/philo-blog/content/posts/2026-02-refactoring.md

 Replacing a variable with a query only makes sense if the redone calculation of the variables will not change the outcome.
 While formatting for example would allways produce the same result, a database query might produce different results each time it is executed (which can be intentional in the same function, but sometimes is not).

-{{< alert "comment" >}}
-In most cases, replacing a variable with a query does not harm the performance in a way that matters, but it can be a good idea to check if the query is expensive to execute before doing this refactoring.
-By expensiveness, I don't mean algorithmic complexity growing from O(n) to O(2n), but more excessive database queries that cost measurable amounts of resources in a software system.

-Many arguments regarding performance because of refactorings in my experience are not based on actual measurements, but rather on a gut feeling, that often not even accounts for the languages / compiler specific optimizations.
-If a refactoring causes a measurable performance decrease (to which I would call number of database queries), then the refactoring is questionable.
-{{< /alert >}}

 #### Replace Function with Command